 Mentorship Philosophy

-I view mentorship as the art of helping a research student become a colleague.
-As in my classroom teaching, I focus on developing a supportive, safe, egalitarian relationship with my mentees as human beings.
+I view mentorship as a matter of helping a research student become a colleague.
+As in my classroom teaching, I focus on developing a supportive, safe, egalitarian relationship with my mentees that is oriented around valuing them first and foremost human beings.
 To ensure clarity in the relationship, I develop compacts with my mentees that define our responsibilities and expectations toward each other.
 When initiating a mentorship, I talk with the mentee to assess where they are in their experience and knowledge, which allows me to tailor their initial training to their needs, regardless of whether they are an undergraduate or graduate student.
-I typically students off slowly, working with them to help them to develop their basic lab skills and familiarizing them with essential protocols.
+I typically start students off slowly, working with them to help them to develop their basic lab skills and familiarizing them with essential protocols.
 After a student is up to speed, I have them begin work on parts of an existing project.
-Along the way, I teach them the basics of scientific thinking, including discussion of Platt’s classic “Strong Inference” paper, as well as lessons drawn from the BEACON Center’s Scientific Virtues Project that has been led by philosopher Robert Pennock.
+Along the way, I teach them the basics of scientific thinking, including discussion of Platt’s classic “Strong Inference” paper, as well as lessons drawn from the BEACON Center’s Scientific Virtues Project, which has been led by philosopher Robert Pennock.
 Once a student has gotten enough experience, I work with them to develop a project of their own that is commensurate with their interests and rank.
 From there, the focus is on troubleshooting, creativity, critical thinking, and the development of writing and presentation skills.

 Mentorship Philosophy

-I view mentorship as the art of helping a research student become a colleague.
-As in my classroom teaching, I focus on developing a supportive, safe, egalitarian relationship with my mentees as human beings.
+I view mentorship as a matter of helping a research student become a colleague.
+As in my classroom teaching, I focus on developing a supportive, safe, egalitarian relationship with my mentees that is oriented around valuing them first and foremost human beings.
 To ensure clarity in the relationship, I develop compacts with my mentees that define our responsibilities and expectations toward each other.
 When initiating a mentorship, I talk with the mentee to assess where they are in their experience and knowledge, which allows me to tailor their initial training to their needs, regardless of whether they are an undergraduate or graduate student.
-I typically students off slowly, working with them to help them to develop their basic lab skills and familiarizing them with essential protocols.
+I typically start students off slowly, working with them to help them to develop their basic lab skills and familiarizing them with essential protocols.
 After a student is up to speed, I have them begin work on parts of an existing project.
-Along the way, I teach them the basics of scientific thinking, including discussion of Platt’s classic “Strong Inference” paper, as well as lessons drawn from the BEACON Center’s Scientific Virtues Project that has been led by philosopher Robert Pennock.
+Along the way, I teach them the basics of scientific thinking, including discussion of Platt’s classic “Strong Inference” paper, as well as lessons drawn from the BEACON Center’s Scientific Virtues Project, which has been led by philosopher Robert Pennock.
 Once a student has gotten enough experience, I work with them to develop a project of their own that is commensurate with their interests and rank.
 From there, the focus is on troubleshooting, creativity, critical thinking, and the development of writing and presentation skills.

 Current Students